soarce-qa/soarce-qa.github.io/index.md

 * Composer

 ### Plugin / Client
-* Services and applications should ideally also run within Docker containers...
+* PHP >= 5.3.9
-* ...and be orchestrated by docker-compose
+* xdebug
-* Inside the containers, the only requirement is xdebug, apart from the rather ubiquitous ext_json.
+* a linux vm or docker container for the application
-* the plugin has to be required as a dev-requirement via composer and the composer autoloader should be used throughout the application.
+* composer autoloader for the automatic mode to work